×

 What Rules Do Parolees Have to Follow?

-There are various rules, known as conditions, that a person on parole has to abide by to maintain their freedom.
-Because the parolee is technically still serving their sentence they are not given the same liberties that the average person is entitled to.
-During the term of their probation they might have to:
+There are various rules, known as conditions, that a person on parole has to abide by to maintain their freedom, in accordance with MCL – Section 791.236.
+Because the parolee is technically still serving their sentence, they are not given the same liberties that the average person is entitled to.
+During the term of their parole, they might have to:

-• Participate in weekly check-ins with their parole officer
+• Participate in regular check-ins with their parole officer

 • Avoid contact with gang members or criminals